Steve Wallace (American football)

-Barron Steven Wallace (born December 27, 1964) is a former professional American football player.
-He played 12 seasons as an offensive tackle in the National Football League for the San Francisco 49ers and the Kansas City Chiefs.
+Barron Steven Wallace (born December 27, 1964) is an American former professional football player who was an offensive tackle for 12 seasons in the National Football League (NFL) for the San Francisco 49ers and the Kansas City Chiefs.
 He has since been recognized as having helped revolutionize the position of left tackle.
 In May 2012, he was inducted into the Alabama Sports Hall of Fame.